 Manuel Villatoro PT, MPT, BSc (Hons), MSc

 Manny obtained his Bachelor of Science in 2011 from the University of Guelph, his Masters of Science in 2014 from McGill University, and his Masters of Physiotherapy in 2016 from the University of Western Ontario.
-Manny has completed level 3 courses in manual therapy from the Orthopedic Division of the Canadian Physiotherapy Association and also has post-graduate training in acupuncture, soft tissue release, mobilization with movement, manual therapy, and functional dry needling.
+Manny has completed level 3 courses in manual therapy from the Orthopedic Division of the Canadian Physiotherapy Association and also has post-graduate training in acupuncture, soft tissue release, manual therapy, dry needling, and vestibular rehabilitation.
 He also has first-hand training in concussion management and rehabilitation, having worked alongside some of the leaders in this field.
 Using a combination of patient education, manual therapy, needling techniques, and individualized exercise programs, Manny works with patients of all ages to achieve their specific goals and effectively treat a variety of sports and orthopedic conditions.

 Casey Dow B.A.
 RMT

 Casey graduated with a Bachelor of Arts from the University of Windsor, majoring in Psychology with a minor in Bio-Chemistry.
 In 2008, her desire to help people led her to pursue a career in Massage Therapy.
 During her studies, she completed certifications in pregnancy, sport and hospital massage, which includes working with neurological conditions (i.e. Stroke and MS.) Since graduation, she has taken courses in joint play, muscle energy techniques, acupressure and soft tissue release.
 She looks forward to expanding her studies further in the coming years.
 For the past seven years, she has practiced in a physiotherapy rehabilitation setting and her passion to help people continues to grow.